phoenixperry/hku_python/labs/lab_01.md

 Make sure you select the version of python that's 2.7 that's in the Library folder if you're on a mac.
 On windows this will not be a problem.
 You'll just see it listed here.

-On windows you might need to add a system path environmental variable.
-This will be the most annoyingly low level thing you'll do all term if so.
-I'm hopeful that pycharm does it for you but if not it will be needed to be done by hand.
-Here's some info. https://docs.python.org/2/using/windows.html

 5. A few things about Pycharm that are clever
 * To run your code, from the menu choose: